-For mobsters, murder was a frequent solution to their internal conflicts.
-Gruesome violence was part of Mob life, exacting a terrible toll on individuals, families and — despite Bugsy Siegel’s assertion that “We only kill each other” — innocent bystanders.
+For the Mob, murder was an all-too-frequent solution to internal conflicts.
+Mob bosses used violence to exert power and eliminate enemies.
+Up-and-comers displayed brute force to prove their mettle.
+Hit men earned a living by assassination.
+This culture of brutality and sudden death exacted a terrible toll on individuals, families and — despite Bugsy Siegel’s assertion that “We only kill each other” — innocent bystanders.

 Some of the extreme ways mobsters have killed their victims show that it’s not just who you kill but how you kill them.

 This .38 Smith and Wesson revolver was confiscated by the police from Al Capone.

 Benjamin “Bugsy” Siegel was famously murdered at his girlfriend Virginia Hill’s house in Beverly Hills, California.